Jimmy062006/ESIClient.Dotcore/docs/CharacterApi.md

         public void main()
         {
             var apiInstance = new CharacterApi();
             var characters = ;  // List<int?> | The character IDs to fetch affiliations for.
-All characters must exist, or none will be returned. var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility)
+All characters must exist, or none will be returned var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility)

             try